KxSystems/docs/docs/learn/tour/tables.md

 ## On-disk Data

 Unlike in-memory data, on-disk storage provides reassurances that data which persisted will be available on process restart immediately.
-In this case the constraints on the size of data which can be stored is limited by the amount of physical disk available which can be on the order of terabytes.
+In this case, the constraints on the size of data which can be stored are limited by the amount of physical disk available which can be on the order of terabytes.
 On-disk data access and query is typically slower than querying data in RAM but allows for larger than memory queries to be produced and allows individual tables to scale as part of databases.

 How your tables are persisted to disk with q varies based on the size of the data you are ultimately looking to query and the data volumes that need to be stored.
 How the data can be persisted is summarized below: